apache/lucenenet/src/Lucene.Net/Analysis/package.md

 ## Core Analysis

- The analysis package provides the mechanism to convert Strings and Readers into tokens that can be indexed by Lucene.
+ The analysis package provides the mechanism to convert Strings and TextReaders into tokens that can be indexed by Lucene.NET.
 There are four main classes in the package from which all analysis processes are derived.
 These are:

 *   <xref:Lucene.Net.Analysis.Analyzer> – An Analyzer is
     responsible for building a